GraceAKelly/Grace-Kelly-Repository/README.md

 Collatz.py contains a Python code which applies the Collatz conjecture.
 The code starts with the integer 17 and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using [If & While Loop Statements](https://docs.python.org/3/tutorial/controlflow.html)

 If.py
+Uses the if, elif and else functions to test a value of a variable x if it is true or false and make a decision on subesequent line of tests based on the output

 IsitTuesday.py